 All the personal data we process is processed by our staff in the UK however for the purposes of IT hosting and maintenance this information may be located on servers within the European Union.

 The Practice uses a system insert clinical system to manage clinical information your care and health.
-This system is provided by a company called EMIS who act as a data processor on behalf of the practice.
+This system is provided by a company called insert company who act as a data processor on behalf of the practice.

 No 3rd parties have access to your personal data unless the law allows them to do so and appropriate safeguards have been put in place.
 We have a Data Protection regime in place to oversee the effective and secure processing of your personal and or special category (sensitive, confidential) data.